A Visitation of Spirits: Queer identity in the rural South

 The story incorporates themes of queer identity through the sections surrounding Horace Cross.
 The majority of Horace's nightlong hallucinations tell of the realization of his homosexuality and the subsequent negative backlash he faced in every aspect of his life.
 Kenan's gothic allusions throughout Horace's sections, such as the dialogue between Horace and the demon who begins to possess his body, are a means of relating the themes of race and sexuality together.

 Gideon is another gay male character in the novel that is more openly feminine in school and someone that Horace develops a crush on.
 However, the lack of reputation in Gideon's impoverished family, coupled with his ability to out-quip any peers who bully him, has made Gideon a character who was able find a successful life outside of Tims Creek.
 Queer identity in A Visitation of Spirits is linked to the importance placed in approval or disapproval of those who surround the character.
-Meanwhile in Horace's case, the mere appearance of ear piercings causes Jonnie Mae to shun him from the family table.
+Meanwhile, in Horace's case, the mere appearance of ear piercings causes Jonnie Mae to shun him from the family table.

+The novel explores queer identity through the lens of a queer transformation, positioning Horace’s desire to become a bird as both a literal and metaphorical escape from the constraints of a conservative, religious, and racially marked environment.
+The myth of the Flying Africans is recontextualized as a symbolic narrative of longing for freedom and belonging - Horace seeks not exile, but acceptance within his own community.
+His transformation fantasy is shaped by a mix of folklore, comic books, magical realism, and science fiction, revealing a syncretic imagination that draws from African American culture as well as popular youth media.
+The demon that haunts him is a manifestation of internalized shame and societal oppression, reflecting how the intersection of queerness and blackness is rendered through both horror and fantasy.
+His identity crisis is heightened by the community’s rigid moral framework, where homosexuality is viewed as both sin and betrayal, and his failure to conform ultimately leads to a tragic self-destruction.